Frequently Asked Questions

 What is the difference between polyurethane- and vinyl-coated dry packs and duffles?

-Our premium polyurethane-coated (aka, PVC-free) dry packs offer significantly greater puncture and abrasion resistance than vinyl-coated dry packs, while also being lighter weight.
-For example, our PVC-free dry packs weigh approximately 8-14 oz. less than our vinyl-coated dry packs.
-In addition, the PVC-free polyurethane coatings are less harmful to the environment than vinyl coatings.
+Polyurethane-coated (aka, PVC-free) dry packs and dry daypacks offer greater puncture and abrasion resistance than vinyl-coated packs, while also being lightweight.
+Also, PVC-free polyurethane coatings are less harmful to the environment than vinyl coatings.

-Our vinyl-coated dry packs and duffles are economical and resistant to punctures, tears, and mildew.
+Vinyl-coated dry packs and duffles are more economical and are resistant to punctures, tears, and mildew.
 They remain pliable at low temperatures and resist cracking.

 What is special about the DrySeal™ roll-top closure?